pirelike/AI-Studio-Chat-Customizer/README.md

         1. Open your userscript manager's dashboard (usually by clicking its icon in your browser's toolbar).
         2. Find an option like "Create a new script" or a "+" icon.
         3. Delete any boilerplate code in the editor.
-        4. Go to the script file in this repository: `[Link to your .user.js file on GitHub, e.g., https://github.com/YOUR_USERNAME/YOUR_REPOSITORY/blob/main/ai-studio-chat-customizer.user.js]`
+        4. Go to the script file in this repository: `[https://github.com/pirelike/AI-Studio-Chat-Customizer/blob/main/script.user.js]`
             *(This time, the link to the regular view of the file is fine)*
-        5. Copy the entire content of the `ai-studio-chat-customizer.user.js` file.
+        5. Copy the entire content of the `script.user.js` file.
         6. Paste the copied code into the userscript manager's editor.
         7. Save the script (File > Save, or a save icon).